 We have arranged with Jack for a complimentary review of your insurance coverage.

-Contact Jack via email or visit his website.
+Contact Jack by visiting his website.
 Tell him R. J. Kelly from Wealth Legacy Group® sent you, as a referral source, he will provide a free review of your insurance coverage and needs.
 We just did this with Jack and found it very helpful ourselves!

 III.
 Have an Audit of Your Company’s Employment Practices and Insurance Coverage, and Get EPLI